flatironinstitute/CaImAn/docs/source/Getting_Started.rst

     cm.stop_server(dview=cluster)

-You may also have noticed that we use this method to shut down pre-existing clusters before starting a new one.
+We typically use this method to shut down pre-existing clusters before starting a new one, just in case we run the same piece of code multiple times.

 Memory Mapping